vrtmrz/obsidian-livesync/docs/settings.md

 #### Per-file-saved customization sync

 Setting key: usePluginSyncV2
-If enabled per-filed efficient customization sync will be used.
+If enabled, per-filed efficient customization sync will be used.
 We need a small migration when enabling this.
-And all devices should be updated to v0.23.18.
-Once we enabled this, we lost a compatibility with old versions.
+All devices should be updated to v0.23.18.
+Once this is enabled, compatibility with older versions is lost.

 #### Enable customization sync